ViDA Explained: What EU VAT in the Digital Age Means for Your Stripe Business

 What is ViDA?

-ViDA is a three-pillar regulatory package that changes how EU VAT is enforced:
+ViDA is a three-pillar regulatory package that fundamentally changes how EU VAT is enforced:

 What changes in 2026?

 Starting 2026, tax authorities across all 27 EU member states can match your Stripe payment data against your OSS return in real time.
-Specifically:
+Here’s what that means in practice:

-• Stripe already shares transaction data with certain tax authorities — under ViDA, this becomes standardized and universal across all EU countries
+Automatic mismatch detection: Stripe already shares transaction data with certain tax authorities.
+Under ViDA, this becomes standardized and universal across all EU countries.
+Mismatches between your Stripe revenue and your OSS return will be flagged automatically.

 • Your OSS return must be structured at the transaction level, not just country-level aggregates